cameron1024/dart-typegen/README.md

 reliability, etc.), but also some downsides:
 - it's much less configurable - I've added support for features I personally need, and very little else
-- it doesn't have access to type information - if you need to be able to customize code generation based on the types of fields, use `build_runner`
+- it doesn't have access to (much )type information - if you need to be able to customize code generation based on the types of fields, use `build_runner`.
 - less community support

+> [!NOTE]
+> It's not strictly true that `dart-typegen` has *no* type information.
+It has
+> a small parser for Dart's type syntax, so can provide simple analysis like
+> "is the type of the form `List<T>`".
+However, this is very little information
+> compared to what `build_runner` has access to.

 This tool is very much influenced by problems I encountered at work, where I work on a library, not an application.
 This means that many of the tradeoffs I